Example of a query module written in C++

 Terminate procedure execution

-Just as the execution of a Cypher query can be terminated with TERMINATE TRANSACTIONS "id";
+Since every query module is run as one transaction in Memgraph, just as the execution of a Cypher query can be terminated with TERMINATE TRANSACTIONS "id";

 query,

-the execution of the procedure can as well, if it takes too long to yield a
+the execution of the procedure can, as well if it takes too long to yield a

 response or gets stuck in an infinite loop due to unpredicted input data.